The jobsforlebanon initiative envisions a new labor paradigm for Lebanon - Executive Magazine

 There are caveats, as with all human endeavors and daring innovations.
 While the enthusiasm and creative energy of the J4L team are as laudable, as their optimism and dedication to their self-chosen mission, assurances by team members that this team will “always” remain committed to the movement irrespective of what changes it might undergo and how responsibilities might shift from board oversight roles to operational officer roles have to be regarded with a caveat about the very limited predictability of human relations over multi-year time spans.

-From a perspective of potential conflicts of interests and corporate behavior, the, at this point exclusive, reliance of JFL on the software solutions of Smart Recruiters, which itself is said to operate under a software as a service (SaaS) business model, in conjunction with the overlap of Baladi’s personal involvement as president of J4L and as head of communications in charge of corporate social responsibility at Smart Recruiters, some cautiousness seems to also be warranted.
+From a perspective of potential conflicts of interests and corporate behavior, the, at this point exclusive, reliance of J4L on the software solutions of Smart Recruiters, which itself is said to operate under a software as a service (SaaS) business model, in conjunction with the overlap of Baladi’s personal involvement as president of J4L and as head of communications in charge of corporate social responsibility at Smart Recruiters, some cautiousness seems to also be warranted.
 Even as a casual look and reputation check of Smart Recruiters does not raise any red flags, it cannot be overlooked that the company is a fairly young corporate partner, which undertook a Series D funding round a little less than one year ago and raised $50 million in this round according to US-based tech website Venturebeat.

 Further, it can not be ignored that the operation of a recruitment platform using algorithmic and artificial intelligence (AI) that is incorporating processes for vetting candidates for their technical skills, language proficiency, personality, and backgrounds by third-party providers is not necessarily void of errors or even biases (such as male chauvinism seen in genderless AI).
 Moreover, the field of recruitment companies is marked by high competitive pressures.